UrielSarrazin/partial-pressure-calculator/README.md

 > mvn clean install

-As it's builded and packaged using the Maven AppAsembler plugin, to run the application, run the `partial-pressure-calculator` script (`partial-pressure-calculator.bat` on Windows), located in the `target/appassembler/bin/` repository.
+As it's built and packaged using the Maven AppAsembler plugin, to run the application, run the `partial-pressure-calculator` script (`partial-pressure-calculator.bat` on Windows), located in the `target/appassembler/bin/` repository.
+Then, run this sample command:

+> partial-pressure --breathingMix AIR

 ## License